fmpothier/Climate_Impact_Analysis/README.md

 | Precipitation in 2019      | 225                    | 2.46         | 0.66     | 3.88    | 868.71         | p < 0.001  |
 | Temperature in 2019        | 225                    | 1.94         | 0.64     | 3.05    | 683.05         | p < 0.001  |

+<b>K-Function Analysis<b>

+The graphs below show the results of the K-function analysis on weather stations measuring total precipitation and average temperature across the study area.
+These graphs display the relationship between the distance of points from one another and the expected number of points within a certain distance of a given point.
+The black curved line represents the observed spatial distribution, while the red dashed line shows the expected relationship under a random distribution.
+If the observed distribution falls within the gray boundary around the random distribution, it indicates that the observed distribution is not significantly different from a random distribution for the study area.